How can we help you today?

 • Managing returns and disputes is important for maintaining a positive seller rating and protecting your business.

 Founded in 1995, eBay has truly flourished as an online marketplace for many buyers and sellers.
 With its large customer base and global reach, it has become an accessible platform to those interested in online selling.
+This popularity is backed by numbers: 134 active million users worldwide and 2.4 billion listings.

 Navigating this marketplace platform can be challenging at first, considering its many features.